BeamDC/Vector_Visualise/README.md

 # Vector_Visualizer

 ## TODO:
--Make into a header file once done.
--create a graphics module to dispaly certesian vectors.
+-create a graphics module to dispaly vectors.
 -add funtionality for 3d vectors.
 -optimize as far as my sanity will allow (do this last).